B0-B/noledger.io/docs/development/development.md

 | `g ≥ L/l` |

 ### Server-side Process
-1. The node estimates `L`
+1. The node estimates `L` by counting the size of the ledger in Bytes and deviding by the the timestamp difference (in seconds) between last and first entry.
 2. When `L` is determined, the node computes the lower bound `L/l`
 3. determine the needed base `g = L/l`
 4. If the current grouping mechanism supports this base go to 1.
-Otherwise continue with 4.
+Otherwise continue with 5.
 5. Choose a grouping mechanism 1., 2., 3., 4., ... which supports the needed base `g`.
 For g = 11 one might choose a HEX system for grouping since 16 > 11 thus fulfills the group bin condition.
+6. Go to 1.

 ### Client-side Process
 1. If a client connects to read or write he will get the current mechanism from the server